 preferential dispatch status and certain assurances on transmission costs and losses;

-pass-through subject to certain limitations, of foreign exchange risks; and
+pass-through, subject to certain limitations, of foreign exchange risks; and

 expedited procedures for obtaining the required permits and approvals.

-The stage is now set for explosive growth in Brazil’s thermal generation capacity.
+Brazil is now positioned for strong growth in thermal generation capacity.
 In order to successfully develop these power generation opportunities, participants will require:

-Access to competitive sources of natural gas and associated transportation capacity;
+access to competitive sources of natural gas and associated transportation capacity;

-Access to long-term power purchase contracts in view of the continuing lack of a transparent wholesale market for electricity;
+access to long-term power purchase contracts in view of the continuing lack of a transparent wholesale market for electricity;

-The ability to obtain the necessary safeguards for cost pass-through and other financial terms and conditions necessary for project financing; and
+the ability to obtain the necessary safeguards for cost pass-through and other financial terms and conditions necessary for project financing; and

-The ability to obtain the required permits and approvals.
+the ability to obtain the required permits and approvals.

-ESA has the requisite asset portfolio and experience to exploit these power generation opportunities.
-In particular, ESA’s power generation portfolio offers considerable locational advantages.
-For example, the Riogen project will be located in the state of Rio de Janeiro, which offers access to low-cost and competitive domestic gas and extremely low transmission charges by being in a substantial power importing region.
-In addition, the Cuiabá Project is located in Mato Grosso and the Puerto Suárez Project will be located near the border of Mato Grosso do Sul.
-These two states depend almost entirely on power imports from distant capacity in São Paulo and Minas Gerais, and are experiencing strong growth of approximately 10% per year in electricity demand.
+ESA has the requisite integrated asset portfolio and experience to exploit these power generation opportunities.